Introduction to the UCAT exam 2026

 Planning to sit the UCAT in 2026?
 This complete UK-only guide explains UCAT registration step by step, including key dates, booking rules, photo ID requirements, fees, bursaries and access arrangements — written clearly for sixth-form students applying to Medicine or Dentistry.

-UCAT Registration & Booking: Key Requirements and Step-by-Step Process for Applicants
+UCAT Registration & Booking 2026: A Complete Step-by-Step Guide for UK Applicants

 UK applicants typically have only one UCAT sitting per test year, fixed booking deadlines, and strict ID rules—so “getting registered” is not a trivial admin task but a risk-control exercise.
 This guide explains the key UCAT registration requirements, then walks you through a reliable UCAT registration and UCAT booking workflow (including fees, refunds, rescheduling/cancellation rules, access arrangements, and test centre vs remote options), with a practical checklist and timeline you can follow to avoid the most common booking failures.